Skip to main content

 Step 3: Select Troubleshoot and then choose the Reset this PC option.
 Simply follow the steps outlined from the previous section to complete the factory reset process.

-The Reset this PC option within Troubleshooting for a Windows 10 laptop.
+The Reset This PC option within Troubleshooting for a Windows 10 laptop.

 Image used with permission by copyright holder

-For a comprehensive guide on how to factory reset the different versions of Windows regardless of your system manufacturer, then be sure to visit our detailed guide.
+For a comprehensive guide on how to factory reset the different versions of Windows regardless of your system manufacturer, be sure to visit our detailed guide.

 Editors' Recommendations